fabiotosi92/CCNN-Tensorflow/README.md

 You can download a pre-trained model in ./log

-The model was trained for 14 epochs, a batch size of 64, an initial learning rate of 0.003 (reduced to 0.0003 after 10 epochs) and patches of 9x9 extracted from disparity computed with AD-CENSUS algorithm.
+The model was trained for 14 epochs, a batch size of 64, an initial learning rate of 0.003 (reduced to 0.0003 after 10 epochs) and patches of 9x9 extracted from 20 disparity maps computed with AD-CENSUS algorithm on 000000_10..000019_10 stereo pairs of KITTI 12.

 ## Results